EOSIO/eos/README.md

 ## Shell Scripts

-Shell scripts are provided in the EOSIO repository to:
+Shell scripts are provided in the EOSIO repository for:

-* Build EOSIO binaries from source
+* Building EOSIO binaries from source
-* Install EOSIO binaries from built binaries
+* Installing EOSIO binaries from built binaries
-* Uninstall EOSIO from built/installed binaries
+* Uninstalling EOSIO from built/installed binaries

 Check the [Build from Source](docs/nodeos/01_install/01_build-from-source/index.md) section in the documentation for more information.
 Below are the basic shell scripts to get started quickly.